Mustafa Atici: Political career

 Since having arrived in Switzerland he was impressed by the federal administration and multilingualism of Switzerland and soon decided that he wanted to get involved in Swiss politics.
 He applied to become a citizen the day he was allowed to do so.
 Being raised in a family with a social democratic background, he joined the SP.

 As a representative of the SP, he was elected into the Grand Council of Basel-Stadt in 2005 and served as a member of the Grand Council until May 2019.
 In the Grand Council he advocated for a better framework for the Small and medium-sized enterprises (SMBs) and also the improvement of the education.
 He took part in a delegation of Swiss politicians around Balthasar Glättli to Diyarbakir and Van, serving as a translator in their interviews with imprisoned politicians like Hatip Dicle and Selma Irmak.
 After Turkey bombed the mainly Kurdish population in Afrin, Syria, and subsequently invaded and captured Afrin, he was a leading force behind a resolution of the Grand Council which condemned the Turkish invasion of Afrin.

-In the parliamentary elections in 2019 he was placed third in the Canton Basel-Stadt and since represents the Canton of Basel-Stadt in the Federal Assembly of Switzerland.
+In the parliamentary elections in 2019 he was placed third in the Canton Basel-Stadt and until October 2023 he represented the Canton of Basel-Stadt in the Federal Assembly of Switzerland.
 In view of the earthquake in Syria and Turkey, he voiced support for an accelerated visa program for victims with relatives in Switzerland.

+In May 2024, Atici was elected to serve as member of the Executive Council of Basel-Stadt.

 Personal life

 Atici is married and has two children.
 In 1990s six of his siblings lived in Switzerland.
 He is also a member of the Alevi cultural centre of Basel.
+He is a Swiss and Turkish dual citizen.